 Road Closures

-One of the most important things to remember if you visit Lake Tahoe in November is to stay on top of checking current conditions of highways in the area.
+One of the most important things to remember if you do visit Lake Tahoe in November is to stay on top of checking current conditions of highways in the area.
+You can see live road closures, traffic buildups and even live webcams showing various roads in the area.

-You should be fine in November, especially in the first half of the month.
-But if you are in Tahoe during a heavy late November snowfall, you may have to adapt your plans to be safe.
+You should be fine in November and especially in the first half of the month.
+But you might have to adapt your plans to be safe if you get caught in heavy snowfall.

-In fact, not only are they all open, but they won’t be constantly full and you won’t have to make reservations weeks in advance like you may have to in summer.
+You’ll be happy to hear that all restaurants are open as usual around Lake Tahoe throughout November.
+In fact, not only are they open, but they also won’t be constantly full or booked up, so you won’t have to make reservations weeks in advance like you might have to in summer.

 - California Burger Company